Cherreads

 "Floramancy?
 Vines?
 Thorns?"

 "Precisely.
 Versatile for attack and defense—thorn barriers, entangling vines.
 Sensory magic, crucial for scouts and trackers.
 Most are major occupations in the Collegium.
-Sensory and Electrokinesis users common in the Bastion, serving as knights."
+Sensory and Electrokinesis users are common in the Bastion, serving as knights."
 He paused, voice lowering.
 "True Geomancy—deep manipulation of earth and stone—is exclusive to one of the Three Pillars.
+The Nocturnes.
 Common nobles practice Floramancy, a derivative branch.
 But these are just common ones belonging to Upper Houses.
 Many more affinities in the world."

 G6 processed this.
 Correlating to modern military specializations.
 Electrokinesis: artillery.
 Transmutation: support, logistics.
 Floramancy: area denial, crowd control.
 Sensory: recon.
 A classic fireteam structure.
-They just call it magic.
+They just called it magic.
 The big guns—"earthquakes and landslides"—kept under one roof.
 Controlled.

 "So response time is slow because they wait for a specific 'affinity group' to be available?"
 A hint of criticism.
 "Inefficient.
 A standard rapid-response unit should be cross-trained for versatility."